GiorgosXonikis/RestaurantRevies-RestAPI/Endpoints.md

 # Project Endpoints
-Endpoints for the Restaurants Review website using Django's Rest Framework and React
+Endpoints for the Restaurants Review website using Django's Rest Framework, PostgreSQL and React

 ## The Website has the following Endpoints